WHO ARE WE?

 WHAT PERSONAL INFORMATION DO WE COLLECT?

-The Company collects and uses only the personal information that we need for providing services and operating our business.
+The Company collects and uses only the personal information we need to provide services and operate our business.
 Generally, the Company collects the following personal information from individuals for the various purposes set out below:

 • financial information

-• position data, location information accessed or collected through GPS services offered by the Company.
+• position data and location information accessed or collected through GPS services offered by the Company

 WHY DO WE COLLECT PERSONAL INFORMATION ABOUT YOU?